Suor/django-cacheops/README.rst

     top_articles.key(some_category).set(new_value)

-To invalidate cached view you can pass absolute uri instead of request:
+To invalidate cached view, you can pass the absolute **uri** instead of a request:

 .. code:: python